hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 hector@hector-Laptop:~/Project22$ kubectl exec -it nginx-deployment-5cb44ffccf-4m86n bash
 kubectl exec [POD] [COMMAND] is DEPRECATED and will be removed in a future version.
 Use kubectl exec [POD] -- [COMMAND] instead.
 ```
-This exercise essentially illustrates the declarative nature of Deployments in Kubernetes.
-When a ReplicaSet is managed by a Deployment, the Deployment ensures that the desired state is preserved.
-Any manual changes to the ReplicaSet are overridden by the Deployment to maintain the state defined in the Deployment specification.
 </details>